How to Prevent Cancer: Risk Factors and Healthy Lifestyle Tips

 How Does Cancer Develop?

 Cancer begins when normal cells undergo genetic mutations.
-These abnormal cells grow uncontrollably, forming tumors and sometimes spreading to other parts of the body (metastasis).
-Early detection plays a crucial role in preventing this progression.
+These abnormal cells grow uncontrollably and may form tumors.
+In some cases, cancer cells spread to other parts of the body, a process known as metastasis.
+Early detection plays a crucial role in stopping this progression and improving treatment outcomes.

 Making simple lifestyle changes can significantly lower your cancer risk: